 - 20 grams of protein

 Some key differences: Whereas the Impossible Burger and Beyond Burger both contain fiber, a beef burger does not.
-The same goes for dietary cholesterol.
 All three, however, provide saturated fat, which has been linked to adverse health outcomes like increased "bad" LDL cholesterol and weight gain, according to the U.S. National Library of Medicine.

-"The total recommended sodium intake per day is 2,300 milligrams," adds Largeman-Roth.
+"The total recommended sodium intake per day is 2,300 milligrams," Largeman-Roth adds.
 "If a burger is your main meal, along with a salad or possibly fries, then a sodium intake of no more than 450 milligrams or so [per burger] is reasonable."
 Of course, adding pickles, cheese and condiments to any type of burger can push this number up.

 To keep your salt intake in check, prepare your own patty at home, where you can control how much salt is added to the dish.
 If you’re buying meatless burgers at the supermarket, Palmer suggests opting for those that provide less than 20 percent of your Daily Value (denoted as DV on nutrition labels) of sodium per serving.

-In fact, sticking to a lacto-ovo vegetarian diet (aka one that includes eggs and dairy) helped reduce participants' LDL cholesterol levels even more significantly than a Mediterranean diet did, according to a March 2018 study published in Circulation.
+In fact, sticking to a lacto-ovo vegetarian diet (aka one that includes eggs and dairy) helped reduce people's LDL cholesterol levels even more significantly than a Mediterranean diet did, according to a March 2018 study in Circulation.

-What's more, a comprehensive review of 96 studies that found that following a vegetarian diet was linked to a 25 percent lower risk of getting or dying from heart disease while a vegan diet was associated with a 15 percent reduced risk of cancer incidence, per November 2017 research in Critical Reviews in Food Science and Nutrition.
+What's more, a review of 96 studies found following a vegetarian diet was linked to a 25 percent lower risk of dying from heart disease.
+A vegan diet was associated with a 15 percent reduced risk of cancer incidence, in the November 2017 research in Critical Reviews in Food Science and Nutrition.

-Plain and simple: "Science shows that you can reduce your risks of obesity and chronic diseases with a plant-based diet, and also significantly cut your eco-footprint," says Palmer.
-After all, livestock production accounts for 14.5 percent of all anthropogenic, or human-generated, greenhouse gas emissions, according to The Food and Agriculture Organization (FAO).
-So there's that.
+Plain and simple: "Science shows that you can reduce your risks of chronic diseases with a plant-based diet, and also significantly cut your eco-footprint," Palmer says.
+After all, livestock production accounts for 14.5 percent of all anthropogenic, or human-generated, greenhouse gas emissions, according to The Food and Agriculture Organization of the United Nations.

 In terms of the safety of the processed ingredients in meatless burgers like those made by Beyond Meat and Impossible Foods, there is still plenty more research to be done.
 However, little evidence currently exists to suggest that processed ingredients like soy protein isolate, for example, can compromise your health in the long term.

-In fact, soy protein isolate is linked to regulating hormones and even reducing risks of breast cancer, heart disease and osteoporosis, according to the National Institutes of Health.
+In fact, soy protein isolate is linked to regulating hormones and even lower risk of breast cancer, heart disease and osteoporosis, according to the National Institutes of Health.

 While some worry that the isoflavones in soy protein isolate, specifically, can raise cancer risk, The American Institute for Cancer Research maintains that soy protein isolate, as well as textured soy protein, don't contain more isoflavones than an equal serving of roasted soybeans.